How to Become a Foot Care Nurse

 2. Map out your work opportunities.
 Contact your local Council of Aging or Aging Services Access Points (ASAP) and ask if there are current foot care programs/clinics being offered and if there is a need for additional foot care services.
 Other areas for potential foot care needs include elderly housing communities, independent/assisted living/memory care facilities, churches, and home care.
 Long term care and rehab (skilled nursing) facilities will usually have a podiatrist, but it's good to check if there's a need for help or additional help, especially if there are residents who aren't eligible for CMS or insurance billing.
-If you're going to work for a podiatrist, you will skip most of these steps and focus on education, training with the podiatrist, and getting certified.

 3. Make a list of everything you need for your initial set-up, as well as supplies that need monthly reordering.
 Because much of this work is independent or subcontracted, you are responsible for all of your tools/instruments, equipment, supplies, etc. Start-up is expensive; maintenance is too.
 Additionally, ask your insurance agent about general liability insurance and discuss your business type and/or tax requirements with your CPA.
 If you are going to work independently (versus as a subcontractor for an existing foot care business), determine State/local fees for registering as a business, and explore the cost of a domain and website or advertising in local senior center newsletters.